Home / PFAS Matrices / Wastewater

 Several methods are available to analyze for targeted and non-targeted PFAS in wastewater.
 Pace® can help you select the right method based on the medium and the goals of your project.

-Quality control standards for PFAS testing
+DOD-developed quality control standards for analyzing PFAS in a sample

-Draft method for 40 PFAS compounds in non-potable water, solids, and biota
+A draft method for analyzing up to 40 PFAS compounds in non-potable water, solids, landfill leachate, and biota

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.